 Following discussions with our member institutions and key stakeholders the Leadership Foundation has been appointing Regional Co-ordinators (RCs) across England, normally via a fractional secondment.
 The RCs join our representatives in Scotland, Wales and Northern Ireland to provide a UK wide network of contacts for Leadership Foundation member institutions.
 RCs will be available for quick response by phone or email to requests for information, help or advice from member HEIs.
 They will organise occasional regional events in partnership with member HEIs and regional groups.

-For further information contact your regional co-ordinator (see list below) or Tom Irvine, Director of Consultancy.
+For further information contact your regional co-ordinator (see list below) or Dr lesly Huxley, Director of Membership and Organisational Development.

 For details of forthcoming events in your region, and to view materials from previous events please see REGIONAL EVENTS.